SAP-samples/teched2024-AD181/exercises/ex0/README.md

 # Tutorial Overview

 In this hands-on tutorial you will work through a set of exercises that highlight the capabilities of SAP Build Code with Joule AI copilot.
 Also showcased are the integration capabilities between SAP Build Code, SAP S/4HANA Cloud and SAP’s Low-code/No-code development environment, SAP Build Apps.
-You will also implement an approval workflow with SAP Build Process Automation, and deploy your app into SAP Build Work Zone, standard edition.
+You will also (optionally) deploy your app into SAP Build Work Zone, standard edition with a SAP HANA Cloud database instance.

 <img src="images/image1.png" style="width:6.5in;height:3.63125in" />